Holland St & College Ave Mobility Improvements

 In general, I appreciate your work and hope you can push back on those who insist on car convenience above human lives.
 I would also say that this is a good step but more is needed, especially on Broadway.
 Why can't quick-build lanes be implemented there?
 Why only on Holland?

-Eric Coffin-Gould about 2 years ago
+Eric Coffin-Gould almost 3 years ago

 I am concerned about the decrease in parking near the Tufts Admin Building, where the city's senior center is located.
 On the best day, parking is limited.
 The various road work projects in the past year or so have further limited parking.
 In the meantime, the large parking lot next to the building has been almost totally empty since Covid hit and Tufts employees have been working from home.
 Tufts has made parking available there for a few higher than the city charges in for lots, including a few even for handicapped spaces.
 As a senior who regularly attends classes in th e senior center, I do not understand why the city was so short-sighted when making the deal with Tufts to share this building.
 Now that parking on the street is going to be further limited I would like the city to negotiate some short-term parking in that lot, reserved for free for seniors attending programs in the senior center.

-Vrande about 2 years ago
+Vrande almost 3 years ago

 Hi I am in favor of adding more bus-only & bike lanes as proposed; even if it results in reduced street parking.
 The city needs to make sure that buses have priority to flow through the squares and that bikes can move safely up and down Holland.